 If you disagree with someone’s business decision, you should say so and justify your response.
 Since there are so many different ways to see a situation, sometimes things can get missed.
 We make better decisions when we have all the facts and can analyze them in different ways.
 We are not perfect.

 There was an interesting experiment when my husband and I were in university.
 We did a math problem, and we both got the same answer but solved it in two very different ways – remember there is no right or wrong way as we both got the same answer!
 That’s when I realized that the human brain could process the same thing differently.

 If we understand this point, we can be more patient when we are around someone who processes things differently.
 Some people are visual learners, and some can learn from a textbook – just different.

 When someone gives me a strange look because my brain is processing things significantly differently than theirs, I tell them it’s “Nicki” logic.
 We laugh about it, and then we figure out how to make it work.

 5. Put yourself in their shoes

-Sometimes we need to remember to step back and see things in the other person’s perspective.
+Sometimes we need to remember to step back and see things from the other person’s perspective.
 There might be something behind the scenes that you don’t know about.
 I tend to always give people the benefit of the doubt until they continuously fail me.
 I always believe that people have good intentions.

-Relationships and communication are key to our existence, whether it’s in life or business.
+Relationships and communication are critical to our existence, whether it’s in life or business.
 If we all treat everyone with respect, we will live in a better world and be more successful.
 We cannot do everything alone.